MajorDP/Ecommerce/README.md

 _NEWEST CHANGES:_

+- added route protection for browsing products and account pages
 - users can now edit their own products
 - users can now delete their own products from the store
 - users can now see their listed products